 Also Read: Ultimate Colorado Guide: 7 Day Road Trip

-MAP: Austin Best Restaurants
+MAP: Best Restaurants in Austin and Greater Austin

 Hope this food guide gives you an idea where to eat in Austin, Elgin and Taylor!
-Since I loved the food scene, I can’t wait to be back and try more places to eat in Austin.
+Since I loved the food scene, I can’t wait to be back and try more places to eat in and around Austin.